tigrazone/smallptgpu1.6/README.md

 on Windows
 make

 on Linux/Mac
-Just rename Makefile.linux-mac to Makefile and edit use an appropriate value for ATISTREAMSDKROOT. and
+rename Makefile.linux-mac to Makefile and edit use an appropriate value for ATISTREAMSDKROOT. and
 make

 Key bindings